Pierre Péladeau: Biography

-Péladeau was born in Montreal on April 11, 1925 as the youngest of seven children of Henri Péladeau, who had a successful timber business.
-Whilst on a sales trip to Europe in 1929, the stock market crashed and on his fathers return to Montreal he found that his two partners had taken control of the business.
+Pierre Péladeau was born in Montreal, Canada, on April 12, 1925, as the youngest of seven children of Henri Péladeau, who had a successful timber business.
+While Henri Péladeau was on a sales trip to Europe in 1929, the stock market crashed and on his return to Montreal he found that his two partners had taken control of the business.
 This event undoubtedly affected Pierre Peladeau's attitude to business and his business partners.

-Péladeau had four children, Erik, Isabelle, Pierre Karl, and Anne-Marie, with his first wife, Raymonde Chopin, who died in 1976.
-Pierre Karl Péladeau would serve as CEO of Quebecor before serving one year as leader of the Parti Québécois from May 2015 to May 2016. Érik Péladeau served as a former Vice-Chairman of Quebecor Inc. He had two children, Simon-Pierre and Esther with his second wife, Line Parisien, whom he divorced and regretted it.
-Péladeau had a relationship with Manon Blanchette that produced one son and he ended his relationship with his long term partner, Anne Béland.
+Péladeau had four children – Erik, Isabelle, Pierre Karl, and Anne-Marie – with his first wife, Raymonde Chopin, who died in 1976.
+Pierre Karl Péladeau would serve as CEO of Quebecor before serving one year as leader of the Parti Québécois from May 2015 to May 2016. Érik Péladeau served as a former Vice-Chairman of Quebecor Inc. Péladeau had two children – Simon-Pierre and Esther – with his second wife, Line Parisien, whom he divorced and regretted it.
+He had a relationship with Manon Blanchette that produced one son and he ended his relationship with his long-term partner, Anne Béland.

 Péladeau's time spent with Quebecor meant that he was often an absent father to his children.

-In 1987 Péladeau told The Globe and Mail that "I've had all the women I wanted, when I wanted them."
-Péladeau also openly boasted that he only spoke English when he could make a profit by doing so.
+In 1987, Péladeau told The Globe and Mail: "I've had all the women I wanted, when I wanted them."
+He also openly boasted that he only spoke English when he could make a profit by doing so.

-In 1989, Péladeau said that women had no place on corporate boards because "they seduce too much."
+In 1989, Péladeau said that women had no place on corporate boards because "they seduce too much".
 In 1990, Péladeau was quoted in l'Actualite magazine saying that Jews "take up too much space'" in Quebec, and was forced to issue a statement of apology claiming that he meant it in the context of Jewish fashion designers getting the lion's share of coverage from Montreal newspapers.